 Largest Tea Gardens

-China holds the world’s largest tea gardens, covering 16 million mu (about 2.6 million acres), making up 45% of the global total.
+China has the world’s largest tea gardens.
+They cover 16 million mu, or approximately 2.6 million acres, and account for 45% of the global total.

 Most Tea Tree Varieties